hyron-group/reference/service-development/build-service.md

     |       |---- account.js                   : contain model object, mapping, in this case is mongodb model
     |
     |---- plugins                              : not required, if your service used own plugins, that is should be one-time plugins
-    |---- router.js                            : export hyron AbstractRouter, that can be used to enableService()
+    |---- router.js                            : export hyron AbstractRouter, that can be used to enableServices()
     |---- index.js                             : export instance of AbstractRouter.
 It can be used by another service
 ```